home.social

 #Examinations #MaynoothUniversity #theoreticalPhysics

-18. After Lectures and before Examinations
+8. After Lectures but before Examinations

-This morning I did my last teaching session of the Academic Year 2024-5, a revision lecture/tutorial on Computational Physics.
-It was optional, as this is officially a study break, and was at 9am, but I had about 30% attendance which wasn’t bad in the circumstances.
+This morning I did my last teaching session of the Academic Year 2025-6, an informal revision lecture/tutorial on Computational Physics.
+It was optional, for the students, as this is officially a study break, and was at 9am, and only a handful of students showed up, but I hope those that did found it useful.
 As is often the case with optional sessions, I think the students who came were the keenest and probably therefore those who least needed last-minute tips for the examination, but that’s always the way.

-The Examination Period starts tomorrow morning, but most of the students who turned up this morning have their first examination on Monday 19th May which happens to be Computational Physics.
+Anyway, the Examination Period starts tomorrow morning, Friday15th, but most of the students who turned up this morning have their first examination on Tuesday 19th May (which happens to be Computational Physics).

-Anyway, now that my teaching is over I thought I’d take the opportunity to wish all students the best for their examinations:
+take the opportunity to wish all students the best for their examinations:

 You shouldn’t really be relying on luck of course, so here are some tips (especially for physics students, but applicable elsewhere).